yoonghan/yoonghan.github.io/README.md

 1. To regenerate new Wasm from webassembly, run the command below:
 2. The scripts include a custom .gitignore.
+3. Incase wanted to run rust:test, remove --headless and browse with https://localhost:8000.
+Failed to run it in MacOS.

 ```
 npm run rust:generate